 Background The Pilgrim CMC has been gifted with the talents and generosity of its membership, which has grown steadily over the years.
 Unity, integrity, humility and encouragement are what each member seeks to practice as they represent Christ.
 Pilgrim traditions have evolved as members from other Christian clubs and associations came to share their journey.
 We are very fortunate to have had the experience of members who have been with Christ's Crusaders, Crusaders for Christ, Disciples, Exodus, Genesis, God's Squad, Longriders, One Way, Soldiers of the Cross and Southern Sons Christian Motorcycle Clubs, as well as CMA Australia.

 The Pilgrims CMC began in January 1987 after a meeting in Melbourne of three Christian motorcyclists, Scott Milan, John Steer and Chris McAleer.
 Their desire was to create a new model for a club of Christian motorcyclists that allowed for members who were widely dispersed.
 One of the aims being to vary meetings around country centres such as Maryborough and Shepparton, as well as various suburbs across Melbourne.
 We also met regularly at motorcycle events such as Toy Runs, GPs at Phillip Island, Touring Rallies and outlaw club-

 Due to the silk-

-In January 2009, three Christian motorcyclists were motivated to restart the Pilgrims CMC with the same traditions but in a new form: as Pilgrim CMC.
+In January 2009, three Christian motorcyclists restarted the Pilgrims CMC with the same traditions but as Pilgrim CMC.
 Ken Bechaz, Joe Tettmann and Chris McAleer did the preliminary work.
 Mal Doswell, Peter van der Heiden, Linton Eckert, Fred Bertacco, Tony Daniels, John Schoolderman, John Hammersmith and Richard Harvey also became founding Pilgrims.
 John McIntyre, the Anglican Bishop of Gippsland agreed to be our founding Patron and Oversight.
 John Schoolderman passed away from pneumonia in November and became our first member to ride on.
 The tradition of our monthly Prayer List and our planning for the resurrection of the Big Desert Rally in October 2010 were well underway by the end of 2009.